smaurice101/readthedocs/docs/source/kube.rst

        This ensures your passwords are securely accessed in

        Kubernetes.
 See below for instructions.
+   * - Kafka Yaml File For On-Premise Kafka
+     - Users have the option of using Kafka Cloud

+       or Kafka On-Premise.
+If using Kafka On-premise

+       this Yaml MUST be applied to the cluster.
    * - MySQL DB Deployment Yaml File
      - MySQL DB is used for TML configurations.